LucasPG14/Split-Screen/README.md

-# Split-Screen
+# Split Screen

+## Description

+I'm Lucas Pérez, a second year student of the degree Videogame Design and Development in the UPC, and I'm doing a research about how to implement a split screen using SDL.

 ## Controls

--Arrows keys to move the first camera.
+ - W, A, S, D to move the first player.

--WASD keys to move the second camera.
+ - UP, DOWN, LEFT and RIGHT arrows to move the second player.

--IJKL keys to move the third camera.
+ - I, J, K, L to move the third player.

--1234 keys to move the fourth camera.
+ - 1, 2, 3, 4 to move the fourth player.

+## License

+This project is licensed under an unmodified MIT license, which is an OSI-certified license that allows static linking with closed source software.
+Check [LICENSE](LICENSE) for further details.